books + publications

 The Young Autistic Adult’s Independence Handbook

-Are you living away from home for the first time, graduating from school or perhaps getting a new job?
-These transitions can be especially overwhelming to deal with as a young autistic adult.
-This survival guide is bursting with neurodivergent-friendly advice from autistic people themselves (and a few neurotypicals too) for young adults embarking on their own journeys of self-discovery and independence.
+Are you living away from home for the first time, graduating from school, or perhaps getting a new job?
+These transitions can be especially overwhelming for a young autistic adult.
+This survival guide is bursting with neurodivergent-friendly advice from autistic people themselves (and a few neurotypicals, too) for young adults embarking on their own journeys of self-discovery and independence.

 Great Minds Think Differently: